ianabel/MCTrans/README.md

 * [Boost](http://boost.org) - C++ Template library that radically extends the STL
 * [TOML11](http://github.com/toruniina/toml11) - For parsing configuration files written in [TOML](https://github.com/toml-lang/toml)
-* [Sundials](http://llnl.gov/sundials) - Suite of libraries from LLNL for numerical solution of ODEs
+* [Sundials](https://computing.llnl.gov/projects/sundials) - Suite of libraries from Lawrence Livermore National Laboratory for numerical solution of Nonlinear Algebraic Equations, ODEs and DAEs

+## Known Issues

+General issues include the fact that the steady-state equations may have multiple roots.

+Specific known issues are listed here.

+ - Debug builds currently fail on OSX due to the use of `feenableexcept()`.

 ## Contributing